Routes of Entry

 RFT Registration Exam

-The sit-down exam is held on the first Friday in October.
-It is based on questions designed to test the candidates' understanding of professionalism (ethics) and forest policy.
+The sit-down exam will be held for the last time on October 6, 2017.
+It is based on questions designed to test your understanding of professionalism (ethics) and forest policy.
 You must answer four of seven questions in four hours and the passing mark for the sit-down exam is 60%.

 All enrolled members are required to meet the exam eligibility requirements of the current Registration Policy (2014) and complete the professional development requirements to be eligible to write the sit-down exam.
 Specifically: